-Interface animation is an essential part of developing any digital product, application, or website.
-Think about how rarely you come across an application or a website that doesn’t have at least one animated interface element.
+Interface animations are an essential part of any digital product, application, or website.
+Think about how rarely you come across an application or website that doesn’t have at least one animated interface element.
 At Yalantis, we’re thorough in our approach to creating animations and try not to overlook any detail.
-In this article, we’ll discuss why animations are needed, what to consider when creating them, and how to make animations for mobile apps from a designer’s point of view.
+In this article, we’ll discuss why you need animations, what to consider when creating them, and how to make animations for mobile apps from a designer’s point of view.

 How is animation used in mobile applications?

-One of the main goals of motion design is to enhance the usability.
-Animations in apps help users identify connections between interface elements and views; give feedback to users so they know what’s happening; show the hierarchy of pages and screens; and attract attention to important elements and functions.
+One of the main goals of motion design is to enhance usability.
+Animations in apps can be in the form of bouncing lists, processing bars, hover effects, and click effects.
+They help users identify connections between interface elements and views, give feedback to users so they know what’s happening, show the hierarchy of pages and screens, and attract attention to important elements and functions.

 What does the process of creating animations look like?